Making AI Evaluation Deployment Relevant Through Context Specification: Discussion: Limitations and Future Work

 Future work should examine how variability in internal data and documentation quality affects feasibility and outputs, including how organizations can scope, phase, or compensate when documentation is incomplete, inconsistent, or unreliable.

-\subsubsection{Construct maturity and measurement readiness}
+\subsection{Construct maturity and measurement readiness}

-The approach relies on systematized constructs (such as over‑reliance and sycophancy) to translate contextual priorities into evaluable targets.
+Context specification defines constructs of interest (such as over‑reliance and sycophancy) to ease translation of contextual priorities into evaluable targets.
 As these techniques are still nascent practice in the AI evaluation ecosystem, construct sets and associated measurement targets remain incomplete and may omit relevant risk or opportunity dimensions\cite{chouldechova_shared_2024}.
+Initiatives such as FRAME are intended to support the future development of shared construct libraries and scoring rubrics for AI-in-use.

-Finally, further work should refine and expand the construct set and associated measurement targets used in context specification, testing them across domains and deployment conditions.
-This includes developing taxonomies, thresholds, and instrumentation that make socio‑technical risk and opportunity surfaces more systematically identifiable and evaluable over time.
+Finally, further work should refine and expand the construct set and associated measurement targets captured in context specification activities, and assess their validity across domains and deployment conditions.
+This may include developing taxonomies, thresholds, and instrumentation that surface socio‑technical risk and opportunity more systematically over time.